 The smaller the dose, the less likely a mystical experience.
 Psychedelic research has shown a clear correlation between a larger dose and a more complete mystical experience.
 They also found that the more complete the mystical experience, the more benefit the recipient had to their psychological wellbeing (on scores of depression and anxiety).
-However, if you don’t have much experience with psychedelics I don’t recommend going for a big one off the bat.
-Better to become a bit familiar with them and figure out your tolerance and reaction.
+However, if you don’t have much experience with psychedelics I don’t recommend going for a big dose for your first time.
+Better to become somewhat familiar with them and figure out your tolerance and reaction.

 For most people a breakthrough dose will be: